jfarcher/RPi_Cam_Browser_Control-deprecated-/README.md

 Motion Detection: To configure motion detection, edit /etc/motion/motion.conf.
 Motion detection is not active while the old video is converted to mp4.
 To prevent this, stop boxing the h264-video after recording by removing the -p parameter for raspimjpeg in /etc/rc.local and restart your RPi.

-Temporarily start/stop and deinstallation: Navigate back to the directory, where you downloaded the installer in Step 4.
+Temporarily start/stop and deinstallation: Navigate back to the git repository.
 If you want to stop the interface temporarily, run "./RPi_Cam_Browser_Control_Installer.sh stop".
 To restart it, run "./RPi_Cam_Browser_Control_Installer.sh start".

 If you want to remove the interface completely, run "./RPi_Cam_Browser_Control_Installer.sh remove".
 Attention: It removes all files in /var/www.

 Source Code: After installation, the source code for the installer is where you downloaded it, the source code for the interface itself is in /var/www and the source code for the autostart is in /etc/rc.local.
 The whole project is based on my other project called RaspiMJPEG, more information here: viewtopic.php?f=43&t=61771 , source code here: https://github.com/silvanmelchior/userl ... spiMJPEG.c